groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/form-field-annotations/create-pdf-dropdowns-groupdocs-annotation-java/_index.md

 ```

 ### Issue 2: Dropdown Appears in Wrong Location
 **Problem**: Your dropdown shows up in an unexpected place on the PDF.
 **Root cause**: PDF coordinate system confusion.
 **Solution**:
-- Remember: (0,0) is bottom-left in PDFs, not top-left
+- Remember: (0,0) is bottom‑left in PDFs, not top‑left.
-- Use a PDF viewer with coordinate display to find exact positions
+- Use a PDF viewer with coordinate display to find exact positions.
-- Start with larger coordinate values and adjust downward
+- Start with larger coordinate values and adjust downward.

-### Issue 3: License-Related Runtime Errors
+### Issue 3: License‑Related Runtime Errors
 **Problem**: Code works in development but fails in production with license errors.
 **Quick fixes**:
-1. Verify your license file is in the classpath
+1. Verify your license file is in the classpath.
-2. Check license expiration dates
+2. Check license expiration dates.
-3. Ensure the license matches your deployment environment (dev vs. production licenses are different)
+3. Ensure the license matches your deployment environment (dev vs. production licenses are different).

 ### Issue 4: Memory Issues with Large PDFs

-**Problem**: OutOfMemoryError when processing large documents.
+**Problem**: `OutOfMemoryError` when processing large documents.
 **Solutions**:

 ```java
 // Set JVM memory parameters
 // -Xmx2g -Xms1g